 While each academic discipline characterizes the analytic process to suit its needs, the essential skills of analysis are the following:

-- Breaking down information or artifacts into component parts
+- Deconstructing information or artifacts into component parts

 - Uncovering relationships among those parts